shaik1002/biggitlabbomb/doc/integration/jira/configure.md

 1. Select **Secure > Vulnerability report**.
 1. Select the vulnerability's description.
 1. Select **Create Jira issue**.

-   If the [**Customize Jira issues**](#configure-the-integration) setting is selected, you will be redirected to the issue creation form on your Jira instance, pre-filled with vulnerability data.
-You can review, modify, or add details before creating the Jira issue.

 The issue is created in the target Jira project with information from the vulnerability report.